Theoxena of Syracuse: Family

 Theoxena was the second daughter and third child of the noblewoman Berenice and her first husband Philip.
 She had two older siblings: a brother called Magas and a sister called Antigone.

-Her father, Philip, was the son of Amyntas by an unnamed mother.
+Her father, Philip, was the son of Amyntas by a mother whose name is unknown.
 Based on the implying of Plutarch (Pyrrhus 4.4), her father was previously married and had children, including daughters born to him.
 He served as a military officer in the service of the Greek King Alexander the Great and was known in commanding one division of the Phalanx in Alexander's wars.

 Her mother Berenice was a noblewoman from Eordeaea.
 She was the daughter of local obscure nobleman Magas and noblewoman Antigone.
 Berenice's mother was the niece of the powerful Regent Antipater and was a distant collateral relative to the Argead dynasty.
 Her name was either chosen by her parents or she was probably named in honour of a relative either from her mother's or father's family.